 Our approach to A level German is rooted in an understanding of what makes Germany tick today.
 We study many aspects of modern German society: from the socio-political, including immigration and racism, to the cultural, including literature and film.
 Through their appreciation of what it is to be German, students develop the ability to think in a non-Anglophone way and to connect effectively with Germans on many levels, in addition to becoming competent linguists.

-Studying German at A level allows students to enrich their command of the spoken and written language to a significant degree of sophistication.
+Studying German at AS and A level allows students to enrich their command of the spoken and written language to a significant degree of sophistication.
 Students’ understanding of an increasingly widening range of language develops as does a greater awareness of cultural differences, nuances and similarities.
 That said, taking German at A level is not solely about learning a language – it is a chance to develop intellectual skills in a challenging and rewarding environment.

-Students have a weekly lesson in pairs with the Language Assistant to build their confidence in their spoken German.
+Students have a weekly lesson with the Language Assistant to build their confidence in their spoken German.
 These intensive lessons are invaluable in helping them develop fluency and the ability to debate and defend their point of view confidently, and to prepare for the oral exam.

 Students who study German in the Sixth Form often go on to read German at university, either as the chief subject of their degree or as a valuable subsidiary component.